NICEST: Noisy Label Correction and Training for Robust Scene Graph Generation: Introduction

-\textbf{New Benchmark.} In addition, for the widely-used SGG benchmarks (\eg, VG), their predicate distributions of the training set and test set for each subject-object category pair are similar.
+\textbf{New Benchmark VG-OOD.} In addition, for the widely-used SGG benchmarks (\eg, VG~\cite{krishna2017visual}), their predicate distributions of the training set and test set for each subject-object category pair are similar.
 As displayed in Fig.~\ref{fig:stat}, the predicate distributions of \texttt{woman}-\texttt{shirt} in the original VG dataset are extremely similar (\eg, \texttt{wearing} is the most common predicate in both training and test sets.).
-Due to this property, a naive baseline that simply uses the frequency priors of the predicates of each subject-object category pair (without considering visual appearance) can achieve satisfactory results~\cite{zellers2018neural}.
-To further disentangle this prior knowledge and benchmark the OOD performance of debiasing SGG models, we propose a new dataset for OOD evaluation: \textbf{VG-OOD}.
+Due to this property, a naive baseline that simply uses the frequency priors of the predicates of each subject-object category pair (without considering visual appearance) can achieve satisfactory results~\cite{zellers2018neural}. \shr{For a deeper disentanglement of this prior knowledge and to benchmark the OOD performance of debiasing SGG models}, we propose a new dataset for OOD evaluation: \textbf{VG-OOD}.
 Specifically, we re-split the VG dataset and try to make the predicate distribution of each subject-object category pair in the training and test sets as inconsistent as possible.
 In this way, the performance of the test set on VG-OOD can better measure the OOD generalization ability of SGG models.

-We evaluate NICEST on the most prevalent SGG benchmark: VG and our new VG-OOD.
-As part of NICEST, NICE focuses on improving noisy annotation of original datasets, while NIST learns unbiased knowledge of any two teachers.
-Thus, both two modules (NICE \& NIST) are model-agnostic, \ie, NICEST can be seamlessly integrated into any SGG architecture to improve its performance.
-Besides, extensive ablations have attested to the effectiveness and generalization ability of each component of NICEST.
+NICEST was evaluated on the widely recognized scene graph generation (SGG) benchmarks, including VG~\cite{krishna2017visual}, GQA~\cite{hudson2019gqa}, and the newly introduced VG-OOD dataset.
+Within NICEST, NICE plays a crucial role in enhancing the quality of annotations in original datasets, while NIST focuses on absorbing unbiased knowledge from two teachers.
+Notably, both NICE and NIST are model-agnostic, allowing for seamless integration into various SGG architectures to enhance their performance.
+The effectiveness and generalization capabilities of each component within NICEST have been extensively validated through meticulous ablation studies and comprehensive experimental results.

-This paper is a substantial and systematic extension of previous CVPR oral work~\cite{li2022devil} with several improvements:
+This paper is a substantial and systematic extension of previous CVPR oral work~\cite{li2022devil} with several significant improvements:

 \begin{enumerate}[leftmargin=4mm] \item In previous NICE-v1\footnote{For the sake of distinction, we use NICE-v1 to denote NICE in~\cite{li2022devil}.}, we merely assign a hard label to noisy samples in NSC, which may introduce new noise.
 Thus, in this paper, we propose a more robust method to generate soft labels based on the weights in wKNN.